We expect Bazel to give us a fast red/green signal for Pull Requests, and deliver artifacts from

 Any time the application fails to ship because of a defect only reproducible after everything has been merged, and you have rollbacks and missed delivery deadlines, it's an indication there wasn't true CI.

-Try it: get a CI status
+Exercise: get a CI status

 There's some non-functional code in